(PDF of the policy statement is also available here)

 Principles.
 The property tax is a direct barrier to business investment and to homeownership.
 Given the extraordinary harm the tax can create, particular care must be taken to ensure that property taxes are as low as possible.
 Property taxes should be equal and uniform and based on professionally-determined market-values or use values.
-Exemptions to existing property should be used sparingly, as they can simply shift the tax burden onto other taxpayers.
-However, given Texas’ extraordinarily high property tax burden, abatements and deferrals may be an appropriate tool for encouraging new investment.
+Exemptions to existing property should be used carefully and sparingly, as they can simply shift the tax burden onto other taxpayers.
+However, given Texas’ extraordinarily high property tax burden, abatements and deferrals may be an appropriate tool for encouraging new investment and economic growth.

 Property owners have the right to a fair and impartial review of their notice of protest to ensure that their property is correctly valued and assessed.
 The process by which local jurisdictions adopt their budgets and corresponding tax rates should be open, accessible, and understandable to the public so that taxpayers can meaningfully and intelligently participate in those decisions.
-The public should be aware when local jurisdictions raise property taxes by either increasing tax rates or failing to lower rates as appraisals rise.
+The public should be aware when local jurisdictions raise new property tax revenues by either increasing tax rates or by failing to lower rates appropriately as appraisals rise.

 - TTARA supports an open and understandable local tax and budget process that allows taxpayers to see how local fiscal decisions directly impact their tax bills.

 - TTARA supports a professional system of property valuation free from the influence of politics.

 - TTARA supports a fair and impartial valuation appeals process with unfettered access to administrative and judicial remedies.